TJCanterbury/CMEECourseWork/CMEEMiniProject/README.md

  CompileLaTeX.sh | This will be used to compile the .tex file and so generate the report as a pdf.
  DotheTHing.sh | Runs all the programs in the correct order so that the report will be generated.
  Mod.py | This generates plot110.pdf and does all the modelling involved with this report, outputting the performance data and parameter values for the modules to res.csv
- Seethething.R | Does some analysis of the data and plots the remaining figures for the report (piechart.pdf, Rangeplot.pdf, Params.pdf).
+ Figures.R | Plots the remaining figures for the report (piechart.pdf, Rangeplot.pdf, Params.pdf).
  Temp.tex | LaTeX file for writing the report up, with inclusion of teh generated figures.